-Whether you’re a snowboarder or a skier, we all have varying levels of ability when it comes to hitting the slopes in winter.
+Whether you’re a snowboarder or a skier, pro or a beginner – when it comes to hitting the slopes and planning your snow trip this winter, Contiki has it all.
 I, for one, am more of a ‘go slow’ and ‘please give me lots of space’ boarder, but of course I know others are all about the challenging black runs and sheer cliffs with delightful views.

 Your perfect Contiki trip: The Powder Rush